AldenSharp/synglossia/README.md

 Insert a new syllable position at the specified position, and shift all farther positions away from the vowel core.

+If `syllableCore` is true, then this new position becomes the core of a new semisyllable.

 The position value cannot be 0.
 But it can be one unit past the current extremities.

 This transformation cannot take a condition; it always applies categorically.